 - You enter the right password but iPhone doesn’t accept it.

-- Your iPhone is disabled no matter it says “iPhone is disabled, try again XX minutes” or “iPhone is disabled, connect to iTunes”.
+- Your iPhone is disabled no matter it says “iPhone is disabled, try again XX minutes” or “iPhone is disabled to connect to iTunes”.

 - When you forgot the password or your iPhone password has been changed without being told.